ahammerle/ahammerle/README.md

 ## Hey there

-I'm Amelia, an Electrical Engineering student.
+I'm Amelia, an Electrical Engineering student in my Junior year.

-This page is in progress, but will showcase some of my work when complete.
+Here you can check out some of my current and past projects.
+I am interested in signal processing, electronics hardware, and RF/communications.
+Outside of my studies I enjoy rock climbing, biking, and birding.

+*Please note that this page is in progress*

 <!--